How were Victorian houses built and financed?

 - Wooden doors and windows (not uPvc or aluminium)

 - Plaster coving

-- Wooden dado rail, picture rail, tall skirting boards, window and door architrave
+- Wooden dado rail, picture rail mouldings, tall traditional skirting, window and door architrave

 - Tiled flooring in porches, on paths leading to front doors, hallways and kitchens